maoshuai/mshell/README.md

 # MShell
-> MShell is to modularize you shell scripts.
+> MShell is to modularize your shell scripts.

 MShell stands for Modularized Shell.
 It helps you to write large yet well-maintainable shell scripts.